emmaadams05/YPM-AI-Dark-Data-Digitization/README.md

 #### Future Usage:
 This project can be used for the museum to help researchers label and digitize specimen that have accumulated over time.
 Since drawer image-capturing technology, it can be combined with this to separate images and then identify the labels in a simple, turn-key process.

+## YPM Image Classification
+The last idea for implementing AI into the museum was to train a machine learning model to identify and classify images of the YPM into categories such as exhibit, pre/post-renovation, etc. To implement this we originally used Google Cloud's AutoML feature to create a multi-label classification model.
+Then we used Google's Teachable Machine platform to create a single-label classification model for each respective category.

+#### Notes & Findings:
+* Google's AutoML model is very nice and easy to use, but it was expensive and consumed the free-trial money quickly when it was deployed to an endpoint that was not actively being used.
+* Using multiple models for each label category was easier than nusing multi-label classification, this way it ensures that exhibits are mutually exclusive and only pulls one label form each individual category.
+* Using Google's Teachable Machine was very easy, trained very quickly, and customizeable.
+  * It is completely free and able to be exported to an endpoint model with Python and Tensorflow and Keras.

+#### Future Usage:
+This project is one that will improve the effienciency of digitizing and uploading images taken in the museum.
+It can possibly be implemented into some of the photography pipelines used to mass assign labels (exhibit, pre/post-renovation) to image sets.